Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users

 The statistics of the three datasets are summarized in Table~\ref{t0}.
-To simulate the cold-start setting, we partition each dataset into a set of existing users and a set of new users.
-Specifically, we continuously randomly sample users as the existing users until the accumulated click histories of the sampled users take up the \textbf{70\%} of the user-item interaction records in the whole dataset.
-Accordingly, the new user set comprises the rest of users.
-As discussed in Section~\ref{RA}, the clicking histories of the existing users are used to train the embedding of users, items and attributes offline.
-The set of new users is used as the testing set.
+For each dataset, we partition it into a training set, a testing set and a validation set.
+As discussed in Section~\ref{RA}, the training set is used to train the embedding of existing users, items and attributes offline.
+And the testing set is utilized for the conversation simulation of cold-start users which is detailed in Section~\ref{user_simu}.
+The validation set is used for parameter tuning.